elewites/college_majors_salaries_analysis/README.md

 The script contains a set of questions which guided my investigation of the dataset.

 ## Usage
 Download both files and make sure they are in the same directory.
-Then, run the Jupyter Notebook file so that each code cell produces the desired outcome.
+Then, you can edit and re-run the Jupyter Notebook to produce any desired outcomes.